 - Look for someone with the Sol Education Abroad sign.
 Stay at the airport, bus station, or train station in Granada until we find you.

 You will be given a customs form and an immigration form to fill out on your flight to Spain.
-For your address in Spain you can write your host family address in Granada.
+For your address in Spain you can write your homestay address in Granada.
 Be sure to have your printed round-trip flight itinerary and passport in hand.

 -Once you arrive, proceed to immigration (migración)/customs (aduana).